leoposc/uibk-hpc/week05/ex1/readme.md

 ## Problems notices by executing the programs
 Both code examples seem to run into a deadlock or something similar, since they dont finish.

-## Enabling compiler warinings
+## Enabling compiler warnings

 To enable the compiler warnings we added the following flags to the compilation cycle.
-This already showed two warning, in example1 a unused variable and in example2 a assignment to a variable inside a function call.
+This already showed two warnings, in example1 a unused variable and in example2 a assignment to a variable inside a function call.
 So in example2 this leads definetly to a unexpected behaviour.

 Added flags: